CHARACTER CREATION

 skills.

-each only grant an additional 0.5%.
 This system of high early

 gain and diminished returns at the high end helps you to improve quickly at